Subscribe Today

 I will die happy."

 Antigone's decision to oppose her uncle Kreon's edict and bury her brother's body sets into motion a series of events that will challenge the bonds of family, law, and justice.
-Kenneth Cavander (The Curse of Oedipus) returns to Antaeus in a powerful new adaptation of Sophokles' Antigone.
+Kenneth Cavander (The Curse of Oedipus) returns to Antaeus in a powerful new adaptation of Sophokles's Antigone.

 Directed by Andy Wolk, this Greek tragedy delves deep into the clash between duty to the state and loyalty to one's kin.